itz-Tanisha/Tomato1/README.md

-# Tomato -  Food Ordering Website using React JS, MongoDB, Express, Node JS & Stripe
+# Tomato -  Food Ordering Website using MERN Stack

 This repository contains an Online Food Ordering Website developed using the MERN Stack (MongoDB, Express, React, Node.js).
 The website offers a convenient way for users to order food online from the restaurant at the comfort of their home.